Since its first publication in 1998, "The $100 Hamburger - A Guide to Pilot's Favorite Fly-In Restaurants" has become more than a book.

 Does your flight school require a uniform?
 Running late with no time to put on your uniform?
 Don’t like the itchy dress shirt?
 Want to hit on chicks like Chuck...

+VERY LIMITED QUANTITIES!!
 The "Janet Airlines" guys have switched to PVC patches and we were able to secure a very small number of the new set of patches!
-This patch HAS to be...
+This patch...

 This Vintage Instrument six-pack coaster set almost resembles the cockpit of a Corsair . . . almost.
 The Trintec coasters are made with a tough polystyrene frame and a black...